BrandonJohnGrenier/rora/README.md

 ## Cards

 ### Overview
-A playing card is constructed with one suit and one rank.
-A card can be created in by using the Suit and Rank classes as described above, or their equivalent character values.
+A playing card is constructed with exactly one suit and one rank.
+A card can be created  by using the Suit and Rank classes as described above, or their equivalent character values.

     # Example 1: Creating a card with Rank and Suit instances.
     card = Card.new Rank::ACE, Suit::SPADE